 “Brick is by far the most popular construction material for outside kitchens and entertainment areas and we have found the biggest challenge for homeowners is finding the right contractor,” Moss said.
 “Many contractors have no experience with this type of build and make mistakes, such as framing with wood, which is highly flammable and can cause dangerous fires.
 Plus, appliances such as grills and fire pits, which can come from big-box discount stores, are often unsafe and unreliable.

-Once the Work is Completed, But Before the Final Approval is Given
+Once the Work Is Completed, But Before Final Approval Is Given

 #9 Has the completed project been inspected thoroughly?